Celebrating 30 Years in Business

 2003: Coupled Carbon Frames

-Calfee becomes the world’s first, and to this day only, bicycle manufacturer to couple carbon frames.
+Calfee becomes the world’s first bicycle manufacturer to couple carbon frames.
 Made by S and S Machine, these clever devices allow you to break apart the bike and pack into a suitcase for easier and much less expensive travel.

 2005: Bamboo Bikes